SOSETH/mariadb-ha/README.md

 galera_new_cluster mariadb@galera.service
 ```
 to bootstrap the service.
 Afterwards, the service can be restarted on the other
-nodes but take into account that any given node can only transfert state to
+nodes but take into account that any given node can only transfer state to
-a single other node during SST at a time.
+a single other node during SST at a time (so maybe don't start all other nodes
+at once ;-).
 On initial setup, it does not matter which node you execute this command on.
 On subsequent cluster bootstraps, you'll need to pick the node with the highest
 `seqno` in `/var/lib/mysql-ha/grastate.dat`.
 Picking the wrong node *will* lead